United States and the Holocaust: Strategic bombing and the Western European Campaign

 American soldiers oversee the disestablishment of Buchenwald concentration camp.

 During the strategic bombing of Germany by the Allies in World War II, some Jewish leaders advocated the bombing of Auschwitz concentration camp.
 The United States and the United Kingdom developed the capacity to reach Auschwitz with strategic bombing in July 1944.
 The United States declined to bomb Auschwitz, citing technical and strategic concerns, including the insufficient accuracy of strategic bombing and the risk of prolonging the war by diverting resources away from military targets.

 In rare cases, American prisoners of war were sent to concentration camps.
-Approximately 9,000 Jewish Americans were captured as prisoners of war, and while most were sent to prisoner-of-war camps, those that were identified as Jewish would be sent to concentration camps.
+Approximately 9,000 Jewish Americans were captured as prisoners of war in Nazi Germany.
+While most were sent to standard prisoner-of-war camps that ratified the Geneva Convention (1929), mostly due to reciprocity concerns, those identified as Jewish were sent to concentration camps.
+Most notably, 350 Americans were segregated from Stalag IX-B and sent to the Berga an der Elster subcamp at Buchenwald concentration camp on February 8, 1945, where they were subjected to "Extermination through labour".
 American dog tags during World War II identified the religious beliefs of each soldier, and Jewish Americans were forced to decide if they should lie about their religion or carry their dog tags on missions at all.
-African American soldiers were also singled out for transfer to concentration camps.
+African American Prisoners of War were often singled out for more harsh labor than their white counterparts, and sometimes transfer to concentration camps.

 The United States military freed the prisoners of the concentration camps in Western Germany in April and May 1945, including Buchenwald, Dachau, Mittelbau-Dora, Flossenbürg, and Mauthausen concentration camps.
-Their complete liberation was not immediate, and significant numbers of survivors remained at the camps for months without adequate food, clothing or medical care.
+Their complete liberation was not immediate, and significant numbers of survivors remained at the camps for months without adequate food, clothing o, or medical care.
 For several months after their liberation, in accordance with official American military policy, a number of the camps continued to be heavily surrounded by barbed wire and guarded by armed American servicemen instructed to shoot escapees, as had the German guards that previously guarded the camps, though only two cases of such shooting have been documented.